Zilliqa/zilliqa-developer/devops/bucket-separation.md

 #### Bucket Permissions:

 For this bucket, we would need to give write, delete access to the nodes in the cluster.
-Also due to a caveat in `UploadIncrDB.py` the bucket must be publically readable.
+Also due to a caveat in `UploadIncrDB.py` the bucket must be publicly readable.

-Example, zilliqa-devnet bucket policy
+Example, `zilliqa-devnet` bucket policy

 ```
 {